 Every smartphone has an IMU.
 When the display flips, the accelerometer detects a different “down” direction from gravity.
 A common application for these sensors is orientation estimation.
 By fusing the information from the accelerometer and the gyroscope, gravity and linear acceleration are separated so that a clean downward direction can be measured.
 The magnetometer adds yaw information.

-When placing these sensors on the body, one can calculate the orientations of every limb, but with additional information, such as a biomechanical model, one can get accurate orientations across the body or — what is the most common use-case — the relative segment orientations, i.e. the joint angles.
+When these sensors are placed on the body, the orientations of every limb can be calculated.
+However, with additional information, such as a biomechanical model, accurate orientations across the body or — in the most common use case — the relative segment orientations, i.e., the joint angles, can also be obtained.

-The dimensions of the body allow us to better predict the measured accelerations, mechanical limitations of certain joints can be exploited, and in our case, the biomechanical foot model allows us to estimate positional information through ground contact estimation*.
+The dimensions of the body allow us to better predict the measured accelerations and mechanical limitations of certain joints can be exploited.
+In our case, the biomechanical foot model allows us to estimate positional information through ground contact estimation*.

 Using a model, however, requires that we know where the sensors are placed on the body.
 This is estimated in a small calibration step.
-But also, the model dimensions, i.e. the segment length, have to be known and may be wrong.
+But also, the model dimensions, i.e., the segment length, must be known and may be wrong.

 Magnetometers are another error source.
-Especially indoors, any ferromagnetic metal or current-carrying electrical wires locally disturb the earth’s magnetic field, so the measured “north” direction can be different for each sensor.
-We usually omit the use of the magnetometer completely.
+Especially indoors, any ferromagnetic metal or current-carrying electrical wires locally disturb the earth’s magnetic field, so each sensor’s measured “north” direction can be different.
+Therefore, we usually completely omit the use of the magnetometer.

 Exploiting the relations between segments, we are able to maintain the yaw direction during motion but not in static situations.
 Also, a global yaw drift is introduced.